Tips for each level in New World Fishing

 Where to find bait?

-You can find firefly bait here looking into the rush plants or of heatherwhich can be found both around the lake at the Broad Fishing Hotspot and respawn quickly.
-You find bait in the bulrush thatabout 10 % time, and in the heather than about 25 % time, so be sure to keep looking.
+You can find firefly bait looking into the rush plants or of heatherwhich can be found both around the lake at the Broad Fishing Hotspot and respawn quickly.
+You you will find bait in the bulrush thatabout 10 % time, and in the heather than approximately 25 % time, so be sure to keep looking.

 Are baits effective in catching rare fish?